-Devin joined the DICC Board in 2016 and currently serves as the vice president.
-She holds a PhD in Biology and is passionate about science education and the representation of women in STEM fields.
+Devin is a DICC parent and has been a board member since 2016, previously serving as vice president and president.
+She holds a Ph.D. in Biology and is passionate about science education and the representation of women in STEM fields.
 After performing her postdoctoral work at Cornell University, Devin and her husband Michael decided to stay in the Ithaca area to raise a family.
 Devin currently acts as the director of regulatory and clinical affairs at a local medical device company and brings expertise in project management.
-Devin and Michael’s two children have attended DICC since they were 8-weeks-old and their youngest is still enrolled in the Preschool program.
+Devin and Michael’s two children have attended DICC since they were each 8 weeks old.
 She is infinitely grateful to the dedicated and loving teachers and staff at DICC for all they have done for her family and joined the board as a way to give back and ensure that this amazing resource is available for all families.
-Devin is excited to help advance the center’s mission of providing innovative and affordable childcare, while supporting the staff and strengthening the community
+Devin is excited to help advance the center’s mission of providing innovative and affordable childcare while supporting the staff and strengthening the community

-Member: Aubrey Hetznecker Associate Attorney, Schlather, Stumbar, Parks & Salk, LLP
+Member: Aubrey Hetznecker, Schlather, Stumbar, Parks & Salk, LLP

 Jacob Yale joined the DICC board in late 2018.
 He is a teaching assistant focused on assistive technology in the Ithaca City School District and Operations Assistant at the Community Unity Music Education Program (CUMEP) summer camp housed at Southside Community Center.
 He is passionate about breaking down walls of discrimination and ensuring that all children and families have access to the wealth of quality resources here in Ithaca, NY.
 If technology can play a role in that, all the better!
 In his spare time, Jacob likes to build complex LEGO models, become an expert on all things Walt Disney World and enjoy time on Cayuga Lake.